katenjoki/AgriTech/README.md

 <h2> Python packages to build on </h2>

-* PDAL
+<hh3> PDAL </h3>
-  Point Data Abstraction Library (PDAL) is open source software for translating, extracting, filtering, and exploiting geospatial point cloud data.
+* Point Data Abstraction Library (PDAL) is open source software for translating, extracting, filtering, and exploiting geospatial point cloud data.
+* PDAL will be used to build a pipeline over specific bounds and region which will be used to load and fetch